 SNELL Memorial Foundation

 SNELL is a private nonprofit organization that issues its motorcycle helmet safety standards.
 It is considered the gold standard for helmet safety.
-Unlike DOT testing, SNELL performs the tests in their labs.
-Their technicians examine each helmet individually and to find all the weak spots.
+Unlike DOT testing, SNELL performs the tests in its labs.
+Their technicians examine each helmet individually to find all the weak spots.
 They take some sample helmets from the manufacturers and apply the tests on them.
 The following are the tests that are performed on a helmet before it gets SNELL certified.